SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DaaS_system_FAQ.md

 ### What are DataMiner credits?

-DataMiner Credits are a form of currency used to subscribe to DataMiner software and hosting services.
+DataMiner credits are a form of currency used to subscribe to DataMiner software and hosting services.

 > [!TIP]
 > For more information, see [Usage terms](xref:Pricing_Usage_based_service#usage-terms).